THR's weekly breakdown of the FX franchise's most mysterious season yet.

 During the third episode, Lee recounted the horror myth of Roanoke, though she said 116 settlers disappeared without a trace.
 (Is the missing person significant, or a result of stories being passed down the lane?
 Since Lee clearly can't be trusted.)

-Gibbons confirmed to THR that there will be no bait and switch: After the premiere, viewers will know the theme.
-But that doesn't mean they will know much else about the season as a whole.
+Gibbons confirmed to THR that there would be no bait and switch: After the premiere, viewers would know the theme.
+But that didn't mean they'd know much else about the season as a whole.
 "As we’ve seen with other seasons, much lies ahead," she said (most recent case in point: Hotel's Ten Commandments Killer reveal).
-"You know more when you’ve read the first chapter, but it’s far from the end of the book...
-It's one twisty-turny season."
+"You know more when you’ve read the first chapter, but it’s far from the end of the book. … It's one twisty-turny season."

 Will the finale have one last, big twist in store?
 Share your thoughts in the comments below and check back after AHS airs Wednesday at 10 p.m. on FX.